CF(LOCAL) - PURCHASING AND ACQUISITION

 The Board shall assume responsibility for debts incurred in the name of the College District so long as those debts are for purchases made in accordance with the adopted budget, state law, Board policy, and the College District's purchasing procedures.
 [See CC] The Board shall not be responsible for debts incurred by persons or organizations not directly under Board control; persons making unauthorized purchases shall assume full responsibility for all such debts.

-College District employees shall not be permitted to make purchases for personal use through the College District's business office.
+College District employees shall not be permitted to make purchases for personal use.

 Each corporation contracting with the College District shall certify that its franchise taxes are current.
 If the corporation is exempt from payment of franchise taxes or is an out-of-state corporation not subject to Texas franchise tax, it shall certify a statement to that effect.
 Making a false statement as to corporate franchise tax status shall be considered a material breach of the contract and shall be grounds for cancellation of the contract.